firesidefiction/firesidefiction.github.io/_contributors/james-yu.md

 short-name: james-yu
 permalink: james-yu
 ---
-James Yu is a speculative fiction writer and entrepreneur who writes stories about how society grapples with technology.
-He lives in San Francisco with his wife and two kids.
+James Yu is a writer, hacker, and entrepreneur.
+His work explores how technology alters everyday society and our closest relationships.
+You can find his stories featured in Uncanny Magazine, Fireside Magazine, VICE Magazine, and various anthologies.
+He lives in San Francisco with his wife, two kids, and a growing number of AIs (none sentient yet.)
+Find more at  www.jamesyu.org  or follow him @jamesjyu.